 The Company's business model for managing financial assets refers to how it manages its financial assets in order to generate cash flows.
 The business model determines whether cash flows will result from collecting contractual cash flows, selling the financial assets, or both.
-Financial assets classified and measured at amortised cost are held within a business model with the objective to hold financial assets in order to collect contractual cash flows while financial assets model with the objective of both holding to collect contractual cash flows and selling.
+Financial assets classified and measured at amortised cost are held within a business model with the objective to hold financial assets in order to collect contractual cash flows while financial assets classified and measured at fair value through OCI are held within a business model with the objective of both holding to collect contractual cash flows and selling.